-The qualification studied is GCSE Religious Studies and this qualification awards grades 9-1 across 2 exam papers.
-Paper 1 focuses on the religions of Christianity and a second religion to be either Islam OR Sikhism and the Beliefs, Teachings and Practices of these.
+Paper 1 focuses on the religions of Christianity and a second religion (to be either Islam OR Sikhism).

+We study the key Beliefs, Teachings and Practices of the two religions.

 Paper 2 focuses on Thematic Studies.
-Students are taught 5 themes across the subject and then choose 4 themes to answer questions on in the exam.
+We study 4 themes.